Fast Signal Region Detection with Application to Whole Genome Association Studies: Application to UK Biobank Data

-To access the FWER control, we conduct permutation tests based on variants on each chromosome.
+To access the FWER control, we conduct permutation tests based on genotyped variants on each chromosome.
 For chromosome $j$ $(j = 1, 2, \dots, 22)$, in order to maintain the sample and variants ratio, we randomly select $\lfloor 16233*r_j \rfloor$ cases and $\lfloor 232515*r_j \rfloor$ controls, where $r_j = p_j/604745$ and $p_j$ is the number of variants in chromosome $j$.
 We permute cases and controls 1000 times, then apply the BiRS-DCF test on the permutation samples.
 For comparison, we also implement BiRS with CL test (BiRS-CL) and Q-SCAN method.
 Q-SCAN was conducted using the summary statistics calculated from the generalized linear model, in which the covariates adjusted in the model included ages, assessment centers and leading 20 genomic principal components computed by UK Biobank.
 We calculate the family-wise error rates by determining the proportion of 1000 replications where at least one region was wrongly identified.
-Recall that KnockoffScreen is designed for FDR control (not suitable to be assessed by FWER), moreover, the computation for conducting permutation test by KnockoffScreen is prohibitively intense.
-Thus we skip permutation test evaluation for KnockoffScreen, but apply the KnockoffScreen to identify the significant SNPs in the UK Biobank dataset for detection comparison.
+Recall that KnockoffScreen is designed for FDR control (not suitable to be assessed by FWER), moreover, the computation for conducting permutation test by KnockoffScreen is prohibitively slow.
+For the same reason mentioned in simulation studies, the 4S coupled with DCF test is expected to be more conservative than BiRS-DCF.
+Thus we skip permutation test evaluations for KnockoffScreen and 4S, and apply them to identify the significant SNPs in the genotype data for detection comparison.

-The empirical FWERs of the three methods on all 22 chromosomes are presented in Table S6 of Supplementary Material.
-BiRS-CL obtains too much inflation (more than 35\% FWERs to detect associated SNPs at significance level of 0.05).
-BiRS-DCF controls the FWERs around the nominal level 0.05 on all 22 chromosomes, and Q-SCAN is a slightly inflated (more than 7\% FWERs) on chromosomes 15, 18, 19 and 22.
-Consequently, we only perform GWASs for C50 Malignant neoplasm of breast using BiRS-DCF and Q-SCAN.
-Moreover, we also use REGENIE \citep{mbatchou2021computationally} as a benchmark GWAS method established through single-SNP analysis.
-Overall, our analysis reveals that BiRS-DCF identified 552 SNPs associated with C50 Malignant neoplasm of breast, Q-SCAN identified 510 SNPs, KnockoffScreen identified 93 SNPs, and REGENIE identified 92 SNPs.
-The complete lists of associated SNPs for BiRS-DCF, Q-SCAN, KnockoffScreen and REGENIE are available in GWAS-BiRS.csv, GWAS-Scan.csv, GWAS-KS.csv and GWAS-REGENIE.csv at \url{https://github.com/ZWCR7/Supplementary-Material-for-BiRS.git}.
+The empirical FWERs of the three methods on all 22 chromosomes are presented in Table S7 of Supplementary Material.
+BiRS-CL obtains too much inflation (more than 35\% FWERs to detect associated SNPs at the significant level of 0.05).
+BiRS-DCF controls the FWERs around the nominal level of 0.05 on all 22 chromosomes, and Q-SCAN is slightly inflated (more than 7\% FWERs) on chromosomes 15, 18, 19 and 22.
+As BiRS-CL shows inflation in the real data-based size evaluation, we only perform GWAS for C50 Malignant neoplasm of the breast using BiRS-DCF, Q-SCAN, KnockoffScreen and 4S.
+Moreover, we use REGENIE \citep{mbatchou2021computationally} as a benchmark that GWAS method established through single-SNP analysis.